emoncms/sync/readme.md

 # Emoncms Sync Module

-The Emoncms sync module provides a convenient way to syncronise (upload or download) timeseries feed data between two instances of Emoncms.
+The Emoncms sync module provides a convenient way to synchronise (upload or download) timeseries feed data between two instances of Emoncms.
 This will typically be a emonPi or emonBase in the home or building being monitored and a remote server such as [emoncms.org](https://emoncms.org):

 ![emoncms_sync_overview.png](img/emoncms_sync_overview.png)